 Other Local Transport

 In some neighbourhoods, you may encounter shared local vehicles such as songthaews.
-These are area-specific and mostly used by locals.
+These are limited to specific areas and mostly used by locals.
 They can be useful in certain districts but are not something most visitors rely on in central Bangkok.

 💡 Insider Tip: If you’re unsure whether a bus route is the right choice, trains or taxis are usually the safer and simpler option.